 Step C-1: Panel Placement - Panel layout usually begins at the lowest leveling pad or a fixed point such as a corner or existing structure (Figure 16).
-Place the first B_n (half) panel (1) on the leveling pad.
+Place the first panel [1], this may be a full or half height panel, on the leveling pad.
 Check the horizontal level and shim as needed.
 Align the face of the panel along the layout line; and using bracing in addition to wooden wedges at the base of the panel, set the batter for the panel.